gem5/website/_pages/documentation/learning_gem5/part2/part2_5_memoryobject.md

 In this section, we will build a simple memory object.
 Initially, it will simply pass requests through from the CPU-side (a simple CPU) to the memory-side (a simple memory bus).
 See the figure below.
-It will have a single master port, to send requests to the memory bus, and two cpu-side ports for the instruction and data cache ports of the CPU.
+It will have a single memory-side requestor port, to send requests to the memory bus, and two cpu-side ports for the instruction and data cache ports of the CPU.
 In the next chapter [simplecache-chapter](../simplecache), we will add the logic to make this object a cache.